UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Problem Formulation

 \subsubsection{Data Configuration}

 As proposed in DaD~\cite{venkatraman2015improving}, utilizing closed-loop samples $(x^{\text{cl}}, y) \sim \mathcal{D}^{\text{cl}}$ can effectively mitigate distributional shifts:

-where the ground truth input $x$ in Eq.~\ref{eq:open-loop_samples} is substituted with the closed-loop input $x^{\text{cl}}$, generated from the corresponding autoregressive predictions.
+$\mathcal{D}^{\text{cl}}$ denotes the distribution of closed-loop samples derived from the original dataset $\mathcal{D}$, where the ground truth input $x$ in $(x, y) \sim \mathcal{D}$ is replaced by the corresponding closed-loop input $x^{\text{cl}}$ generated via autoregressive predictions, while the ground truth output $y$ remains unchanged.
 However, DaD~\cite{venkatraman2015improving} focuses solely on unimodal, single-step prediction models.
-To extend this principle to mixture models for multimodal and long-horizon behavior modeling, we further investigate the analogous data configuration within the unified mixture model framework in Section~\ref{Data Configuration}, centering on: \begin{itemize} \item Closed-loop samples $(x^{\text{cl}}, y) \sim \mathcal{D}^{\text{cl}}$ in Eq.~\ref{eq:closed-loop_samples}, derived by transforming open-loop samples $(x, y) \sim \mathcal{D}$. \end{itemize}
+To extend this principle to mixture models for multimodal and long-horizon behavior modeling, we further investigate the analogous data configuration within the unified mixture model framework in Section~\ref{Data Configuration}, centering on \textbf{closed-loop samples} $(x^{\text{cl}}, y) \sim \mathcal{D}^{\text{cl}}$ in Eq.~\ref{eq:closed-loop_samples}, derived by transforming open-loop samples $(x, y) \sim \mathcal{D}$.